savonarola/pulse-meter/README.md

       sleep(Random.rand)
     end

-<tt>server.ru</tt> is a Rackup file creating a simple layout with one page and one widget on it, which displays
-the sensor's data.
+`server.ru` is a Rackup file creating a simple layout with one page and one widget on it, which displays the sensor's data.
 The layout is converted to a rack application and launched.

     require "pulse-meter/visualizer"